Trump documents case: What are the charges and how can he defend against them?

 WHAT CHARGES DOES TRUMP FACE?

-The most serious charge is being brought under the Espionage Act, which criminalizes the unauthorized possession of national defense information.
+The most serious charges are 31 counts brought under the Espionage Act, which criminalizes the unauthorized possession of national defense information.
 It is punishable by up to 10 years in prison.

 The World War One era law predates classification of documents but makes it a crime to willfully retain national defense information that could be useful to foreign adversaries.
 Courts have ruled that the information must be "closely held."